mjl68/minerva-1/docs/index.rst

 `csv`: A dataset that contains tabular, csv data.

-**source_type** A partial attempt at provenance tracking and a partial implementation of a replacement for Source as a domain model.  'item', 'mmwr_data_import', 'bsve_search' are examples.

 **original_type** The type of file originally uploaded to the Item.
 A half-hearted attempt at provenance tracking.
 Used for datasets that have json as the output of some analysis, but where we already know the structure of the json and can immediately convert it to some renderable type (usually geojson) using a known mapping.

 **geojson_file** 'name' and '_id' of a geojson file, if the Dataset has a geojson file.